ugurtekbas/ugurtekbas.github.io/_posts/2020-05-10-lessons-ive-learned-by-teaching-programming.md

 </figure>

-Also don’t forget the challenge them with every homework you give.
-It could be even something you haven’t taught yet, it’s always good to push them a little bit then usual.
+Also don’t forget to challenge them with every homework you give.
+It could be even something you haven’t taught yet, it’s always good to push them a little bit more than usual.
 Isn’t this also how a [developer’s life?](https://9gag.com/gag/av80j2Z/being-a-developer-is-not-stressing-at-all){:target="_blank"} One challenge after another… anyway let’s keep it on track.

 ---
 This is it to get in shape for the course.
 After following the titles above, I easily welcomed the participants and had a quite productive first lesson.